tomduck/pandoc-fignos/README.md

 Demonstration: Processing [demo3.md] with `pandoc --filter pandoc-fignos` gives numbered figures and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats (including beamer slideshows).

 This version of pandoc-fignos was tested using pandoc 1.15.2 - 2.1.
 It works under linux, Mac OS X and Windows.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].
-If you find pandoc-fignos useful, then please give it a star [on GitHub].
+If you find pandoc-fignos useful, then please kindly give it a star [on GitHub].

 See also: [pandoc-eqnos], [pandoc-tablenos]